 Students often scramble to shop for college supplies last minute, and your selection might be limited.
 Additionally, you may forget important items if you wait until just before the school year begins.

-Instead, you can put together your shopping list now and start looking for the items you need.
+Instead, you can create your shopping list now and start looking for the items you need.
 What items should be on your packing list for college?
 In the spirit of preparedness, here’s a useful breakdown of college essentials.

 Storage containers: Especially with how small most dorm rooms are, storage containers are often essential for keeping your things organized.
-Consider a plastic storage bin that can slide under your bed or a storage cart to keep your books, papers, or other supplies in one place.
+Consider a plastic storage bin that can slide under your bed.
+A rolling cart or storage cart can keep your books, papers, or other supplies in one place.
 Don’t forget a label maker to keep things organized!

-Laundry supplies: Most dorms offer a communal laundry room, so be sure to stock up on detergent, fabric softener, and laundry sheets so that you always have fresh clothes.
-You’ll also want to make sure you have a laundry bag since you’ll probably have to tote your laundry around.
+Laundry supplies.
+Most dorms offer a communal laundry room, so be sure to stock up on laundry detergent, fabric softener, and laundry sheets so you always have fresh clothes.
+You’ll also want to bring a laundry bag since you’ll probably have to tote your laundry around.
 Most importantly, don’t forget some money to use the washer and dryer!

-Desk lamp: Putting a lamp on your desk can make it easier for you to burn the midnight oil — if you need to — and get work done.
-If you need to pull an all-nighter while your roommate sleeps, a desk lamp can be especially helpful.
+Desk lamp.
+Putting a lamp on your desk can make it easier to burn the midnight oil — if needed — and get work done.
+A desk lamp can be especially helpful if you need to pull an all-nighter while your roommate sleeps.

-Bed sheets, pillows, and comforters: Getting a good night’s sleep is important for staying focused in class and doing well on your college exams.
-A nice pillow, comfy bedsheets, and a warm comforter are must-haves for your dorm room bed.
+Bed sheets, pillows, and comforters.
+Sleeping well is important for staying focused in class and doing well on your college exams.
+A nice pillow, comfy bed sheets, mattress pad, and a warm comforter are must-haves for your dorm room bed.
 Make sure you check the size of the bed in your dorm before buying!

-Comfortable desk chair: College is known for homework, a lot of homework.
-You’re going to be spending a lot of time studying at your desk, so investing in an ergonomic chair for your dorm can be a great idea.
+Comfortable desk chair.
+College is known for homework — a lot of homework.
+You’ll be spending a lot of time studying at your desk, so investing in an ergonomic office chair for your dorm can be a great idea.
 Consider a cool gaming chair if you also like to spend free time hanging out and gaming in your dorm with friends.

 Technology and Accessories